j-uaum/j-uaum/README.md

 ## Hi there mate! 👋

-### Esse é meu portifófio de estudo, sendo consequentimente meu currículo também.
-Algumas informações estão em inglês por opção pessoal.
-Podem dar uma olhada
+### This is my study portfolio, and consequently my curriculum as well

-Um pouco sobre mim...
+About me...

-- 🔭 Estou estudando Análise e desenvolvimento de sistemas >> Procurando Estágio !!
+- 🔭 I'm studying Systems Analysis and Development at PUCPR
-- 🌱 Atualmente estou estudando JavaScript, HTML5, CSS3 e React Native. >>> Na faculdade: PHP, MySQL e Linguagem C
+- 🌱 I'm currently studying React.js, Angular and AWS >>> Sometimes: c++, php and typescript
-- 🤔 Pensando em aprender Python
+- 🤔 Learning the legal part about an e-commerce
-- 💬 Fiquem a vontade para interagir com meus projetos
+- 💬 Feel in home to interact with my projects
-- 📫 Pode me chamar via email em victordcesario@gmail.com ou j_uaum no Instagram
+- 📫 You can call me by email at victordcesario@gmail.com or j_uaum on Instagram
-- ⚡ Fun fact: Amo F1 💖
+- ⚡ Looking for junior developer jobs abroad

 <div align="center">
   <a href="https://github.com/j-uaum">